Is It Time To Hold Stock? Northern Dynasty Minerals Ltd. (NAK)

 Northern Dynasty Minerals Ltd. (NAK) STOCK PRICE MOVEMENT:

+Northern Dynasty Minerals Ltd. (NAK) has been moved at -3.18% over the last six months and -33.22% throughout last twelve months.
+The stock has performed 41.34% around last thirty days, and changed 20.32% over the last three months.The stock has year to date performance of 49.53% and weekly performance of 11.28%.

-Northern Dynasty Minerals Ltd. (NAK) stock price sited at -46.25% from the 52 week high and situated at 51.34% from 52 week low.
-10120042 shares traded on hands while it’s an average volume stands with 2.04M shares.
-In last trading session, the stock received negative focus on shares from Traders.
-The stock has performed -12.06% and it registered share value at $0.58 in recent trade transaction.
+Northern Dynasty Minerals Ltd. (NAK) performed -0.78% and it registered share value at $0.64 in recent trade transaction.
+At present, the stock price sited at -37.25% from the 52 week high and situated at 68.42% from 52 week low.
+5576212 shares traded on hands while it’s an average volume stands with 2.37M shares.

+VOLATILITY FACTOR: The stock remained 9.08% volatile in recent week and indicated 8.29% volatility in last month.
+The Company’s beta coefficient sits at 1.78.
+Beta factor measures the amount of market risk associated with market trade.
+Higher the beta discloses more riskiness and lower the beta lower the risk.
+ATR value of 0.05 measure stock volatility.
+The Average True Range is an exponential moving average (14-days) of the True Ranges.

 MARKET CAPITALIZATION AND VALAATION INDICATORS: